Best Payroll Software for 1099 Contractors in 2026

 Gusto Contractor plan: best for US-only contractor payments

-Gusto's Contractor-only plan costs $6/contractor/month with no base fee, you only pay for active contractors in a given month.
-It covers direct deposit payments via ACH (2-4 day), digital W-9 collection from new contractors, 1099-NEC generation and IRS filing at year-end, and a contractor self-service portal where contractors can update their payment details and download their own 1099s.
+Gusto's Contractor-only plan currently lists at $35/month base plus $6/contractor on Gusto's own pricing page, a change from the flat per-contractor pricing this plan used to carry.
+Gusto frequently runs a promotion waiving the $35 base fee for the first six months, so many new signups effectively pay $6/contractor for that window, but the standard rate resumes afterward, budget for the base fee once the promo ends.
+It covers direct deposit payments via ACH (4-day standard, next-day requires the Plus tier), digital W-9 collection from new contractors, 1099-NEC generation and IRS filing at year-end, and a contractor self-service portal where contractors can update their payment details and download their own 1099s.

 Setup: contractors receive an invitation email and complete their own onboarding (name, address, SSN, bank account for direct deposit, W-9 signature).
 This is the most significant UX advantage over alternatives, no manual data entry for contractor information.